© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen y Bannau Camp is a scheduled monument protected by Cadw under reference CD109.
 View the official record →

-Pen y Bannau Camp is a prehistoric hillfort located in Ceredigion, Wales, and is designated as a Scheduled Ancient Monument under the reference CD109.
+Pen y Bannau Camp is a Prehistoric hillfort located in Ceredigion, Wales, dating to the Iron Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD109.

 Pen y Bannau Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen y Bannau Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD109.